Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

-- When a user completes the board, the user can click the "check" button and if the board is correct, a victory screen will pop up and a victory sound file will play.
+- When a user completes the board, the user can click the "check" button and if the board is correct, a victory toast will pop up and a victory sound file will play.

+- When a user does not complete the board, if the user clicks the "check" button, a toast will prompt the user that the puzzle is not completed

 ## 8. APP ICON